-Between the stunning historic surroundings and plentiful sights to visit, it is no wonder that the Old Town is one of the most popular areas of Stockholm.
+Between the stunning historic surroundings and plentiful sights to visit, it is no wonder that the Old Town is one of the most popular areas of Stockholm for tourists.
 As such, it is also one of the busiest districts and the narrow streets can get quite crowded.

 The high demand does, of course, drive up the prices of many of the hotels in the area.
 However, it also encourages a wide array of options to spring up, so you will have plenty to choose from, despite Gamla Stan being such a compact area.

-Along with the boutique hotels and chic apartments, there are also quite a few more affordable options.
-Budget travellers will be able to find some great value hostels tucked away down the charming alleys.
+Along with boutique hotels and chic apartments, there are also quite a few cheaper options.
+Budget travelers will be able to find some great value hostels tucked away down the charming alleys.

-Stay In Gamla Stan (Old Town) If you’re looking for where to stay in Stockholm for first-time tourists; You want to stay right in the heart of Stockholm city; You want to stay in one of the most historic areas in Europe; You are visiting Stockholm for a shorter trip and searching for best places to stay in Stockholm for a weekend.🔍FIND BEST HOTELS IN GAMLA STAN
+Stay In Gamla Stan (Old Town) If you’re a first-time tourist; You want to stay right in the heart of Stockholm city; You want to stay in one of the most historic areas in Europe; You are visiting Stockholm for a shorter trip and for a weekend.

-Exclusive and upmarket Östermalm is definitely not the neighbourhood for anyone keeping to a tight budget.
+Located northeast of Gamla Stan, Exclusive and upmarket Östermalm is definitely not the neighborhood for anyone keeping to a tight budget.
 This is one of the most fashionable districts in the city, where the wealthy and famous spend their days, and their money.

 As well as shopping, Östermalm is a top choice for foodies.
-There are plenty of restaurants throughout the neighbourhood, offering an array of cuisines.
-If you are looking for a high-class dining experience, this is where you should be heading come dinner time.
+There are plenty of restaurants throughout the neighborhood, offering an array of cuisines.
+If you are looking for a high-class dining experience, this is where you should be heading come at dinner time.

 If you want to spend your evenings rubbing shoulders with celebrities and high-profile socialites, head to the Stureplan nightclub district after dark.
 This area is the most fashionable nightlife district in Stockholm.